shubhamg97/Rock-Paper-Scissors/README.md

 ### Terminal
 1. Open your command-line interpreter of choice (`cmd` or `terminal`)
 2. First make the file with the following operations:
   i.
 Type in `python rockpaperscissor.py` to run the file
-  ii.
-Now type in `./exe` to run the file on your CLI
 3. Play and Enjoy!

 ### Python IDLE